Accounting, Publication in the Diário da República - Despacho nº 13772/2014 - 12/11/2014

 - use comprehension and text production skills in order to achieve language accuracy using grammar and structure rules accordingly.

-Continuous assessment, including exercises and class participation (written and oral components) and attendance - 25%;
+Exercises and active class participation (written and oral components) - 20%;

 - Coe, N. e Harrison, M. e Paterson, K. (2010).
 Oxford Practice Grammar.
 Oxford: Oxford University Press